mgpauly1458/roseHACC/README.md

 # Alaka'i Trail Directory
 A web application that allows state officials and the general public to monitor the foot-traffic density on any of Hawaii's hiking trails.
-This was our team's entry to the [Hawaii Annual Coding Challenge](https://hacc.hawaii.gov) (HACC) 2021, which got us invited to the finals day present to judges and an audience.
+This was our team's entry to the [Hawaii Annual Coding Challenge](https://hacc.hawaii.gov) (HACC) 2021, which got us invited to the finalist day present to judges and an audience.
 Also, check out our [Devpost](https://devpost.com/software/rose-luiwyo).
 |  |The Team|  |
 |--|--------|--|
 |<img src="https://user-images.githubusercontent.com/74911365/154952499-8de579a1-1ae2-45ea-b541-61a832515775.png" width="700">|<img src="https://user-images.githubusercontent.com/74911365/155088337-48d6e84c-b438-417f-b28c-85c78955bca5.jpg" width="700">|<img src="https://user-images.githubusercontent.com/74911365/154952551-95a0dd5d-8de4-4a0d-9539-fd2e8f1870d5.png" width="700">|